La Cueva del Frances

 Frequently Asked Questions

-What are the cardinal fish like inside Cueva del Frances?
+What is the cardinal fish scene at La Cueva del Francés actually like?

-Yes.
-It is a cavern, not a technical cave.
-Daylight enters through fractures in the cliff, and exits are visible from inside.
-Open Water divers can enter with a guide.
-The main challenge is buoyancy.
-The sandy floor silts up quickly and reduces visibility for everyone behind you.
+Yes, with a guide.
+It is a daylit cavern, not a technical cave: rock fractures admit sunlight throughout, and exits are visible from inside.
+Open Water certification covers the standard 8-18m route.
+The real demand is buoyancy, because the sandy floor silts up quickly and reduces visibility for everyone behind.

 What should I bring for this dive?

-When is the best time to dive Cueva del Frances?
+When is the best time to dive La Cueva del Francés?

-How does Cueva del Frances compare to other Cabo de Gata dive sites?
+How does La Cueva del Francés compare to the other top Cabo de Gata sites?

 Log your dives